eternal-2000/gemmini/Readme.md

 alternative variants of the standard BLAS operations.

-An implementation of the loops around the microkernel is also provided for `dgemm` and `sgemm`, minus some optimisations.
-Features will generally be added by focusing on the double-precision implementation first, and single-precision versions will be added later, with much lower priority.
+An implementation of the loops around the microkernel is also provided for `dgemm` and `sgemm`, minus some optimisations, such as prefetching.
+This means that the optimal microkernel parameters will not be exactly as suggested in the literature, which assumes prefetching is implemented.
+More on this in the [cache parameter section](#Cache-section).

 Currently, Gemmini assumes that the row micropanel will be used for broadcasting, and not the column micropanel.
 This means that the